freddiehaddad/fast-track-to-rust/src/types.md

   limit.

-Understanding these types will help us write more efficient and effective Rust code as we continue to build our grep program.
+Understanding these types will help us write more efficient and effective Rust code as we continue to build our rustle program.

 ## String Slice `str`